-The independent review organization will tell you its decision in writing and explain the reasons for it.
+The independent review organization will tell you about its decision in writing and explain the reasons for it.

-- If the independent review organization says yes to part or all of a request for a medical item or service, we must authorize the medical care coverage within 72 hours or provide the service within 14 calendar days after we receive the independent review organization's decision for standard requests or provide the service within 72 hours from the date the plan receives the independent review organization's decision for expedited requests. - If the independent review organization says yes to part or all of a request for a Medicare Part B prescription drug, we must authorize or provide the Medicare Part B prescription drug within 72 hours after we receive the independent review organization's decision for standard requests or within 24 hours from the date we receive the independent review organization's decision for expedited requests. - If this organization says no to part or all of your appeal, it means they agree with us that your request (or part of your request) for coverage for medical care should not be approved.
-(This is called "upholding the decision" or "turning down your appeal.") - In this case, the independent review organization will send you a letter: - Explaining its decision. - Notifying you of the right to a Level 3 appeal, if the dollar value of the medical care coverage you are requesting meets a certain minimum.
-The written notice you get from the independent review organization will tell you the dollar amount you must meet to continue the appeals process. - Telling you how to file a Level 3 appeal.

-Step 3: If your case meets the requirements, you choose whether you want to take your appeal further.

-- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
-If you want to go to a Level 3 appeal the details on how to do this are in the written notice you get after your Level 2 appeal. - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
-Section 10 in this chapter explains the Levels 3, 4, and 5 appeals processes.
+- If the independent review organization says yes to part or all of a request for a medical item or service, we must authorize the medical care coverage within 72 hours or provide the service within 14 calendar days after we receive the independent review organization's decision for standard requests or provide the service within 72 hours from the date we receive the independent review organization's decision for expedited requests. - If the independent review organization says yes to part or all of a request for a Medicare Part B prescription drug, we must authorize or provide the Medicare Part B prescription drug within 72 hours after we receive the independent review organization's decision for standard requests or within 24 hours from the date we receive the independent review organization's decision for expedited requests. - If this organization says no to part or all of your appeal, it means they agree with us that your request (or part of your request) for coverage for medical care should not be approved.
+(This is called upholding the decision or turning down your appeal.) - In this case, the independent review organization will send you a letter: - Explaining its decision. - Notifying you of the right to a Level 3 appeal if the dollar value of the medical care coverage meets a certain minimum.
+The written notice you get from the independent review organization will tell you the dollar amount you must meet to continue the appeals process. - ◆ Telling you how to file a Level 3 appeal. - If your Level 2 appeal is turned down and you meet the requirements to continue with the appeals process, you must decide whether you want to go on to Level 3 and make a third appeal.
+The details on how to do this are in the written notice you get after your Level 2 appeal. - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
+Section 10 in this chapter explains the process for Level 3, 4, and 5 appeals.